friedrith/pragmatic-design-system/slides/slides.md

     - Render prop for molecules
     - Props getter in parallel of atoms and molecules
     - Custom slots and subcomponents for organisms

+Of course, implementing a good design system requires much more and some other topics like documentation, testing, accessibility.

 ---
 layout: two-cols